RNtag12/web-dev/README.md

 # Full Stack Website (MEAN stack)

 ### Project Description
 This project is a full stack web application built using the MEAN stack (MongoDB, Express, Angular, and Node.js).
 It features a modern web interface for managing users and products, with secure authentication and robust backend APIs.
 The backend, powered by Node.js and Express, connects to a MongoDB database to store user and product information, including user registration, login, and product listings with details such as title, brand, image, stock, seller, price, and reviews.
-The frontend, developed with Angular, provides a responsive and interactive user experience.
+The frontend, developed with Angular, provides a responsive and interactive user experience with optimized performance using various techniques such as lazy loading.
 This application demonstrates best practices in full stack development, including RESTful API design, user authentication with password hashing, and seamless integration between the frontend and backend.
 The project serves as a practical example of building scalable and maintainable web applications using popular open-source technologies.

 ###  Added Security Features
 #### Password Hashing: